AshishKempwad/Google-File-System/README.md

 # Google-File-System
-Implementing Google File System from its research paper which inspired Hadoop
+Implementing Google File System from its research paper which inspired Hadoop!!

 # GFS_19_ARRAY